-WWE Rumors: Nikki Bella Possibly Set To Retire After Wrestlemania 33 Proposal
+WWE Rumors: Nikki Bella Possibly Set To Retire After ‘Wrestlemania 33’ Proposal

 — Debbie (@BrieNikkiBellas) January 28, 2017

-Another rumor is that there will be a big mixed tag team match of John Cena & Nikki Bella vs. the Miz & Marys at Wrestlemania 33.
-That would make for a big night alone, but if the other rumors are true you do not want to miss this event.
+Another rumor is that there will be a big mixed tag team match of John Cena & Nikki Bella vs. the Miz & Maryse at Wrestlemania 33.
+That would make for a big night alone, but if the other rumors are true, you do not want to miss this event.
 Nikki has been doing a lot more backstage, and a match with her and Cena together would be a great time for her to announce that she won’t be going back in the ring anymore.

 Hollywood Life shared back in October that Nikki Bella has shared that if John does propose to her, she feels like it will be soon.
 For years, John has said that he would never get married, but it is starting to look like that is not the case.
 Nikki admitted that John has changed his thoughts on marriage recently.
 She shared her thoughts on when she thinks it will happen.

 “So, he’s like ‘let’s go have this romantic dinner.’
 I’m like ‘this is it.’
 I feel like every moment I’m waiting for it.
 It’s been my birthday, it’s been an anniversary… the holidays….
 I am going to Napa next week.
 See, I don’t want to get excited.
 Like I’m ruining everything because I get, like the perfect outfit.
-And here are those perfect moments and it’s like, ‘okay that was nice’.”
+And here are those perfect moments and it’s like, ‘okay that was nice.’
 Hmm…”

 One other thing that Nikki Bella shared is that she won’t go ring shopping.
 She doesn’t want to jinx it and wants John to do it on his own.
 Hopefully, John leaned on someone like her sister to help him out if he did buy a ring for Nikki.